Call Blocking Tools and Resources

 Call Blocking and Labeling Resources

 Contact your phone company to learn more about the blocking and labeling solutions that may be available to protect you from unwanted and illegal calls.
 There may also be apps you can download for your mobile device – at little or no cost – to block or label potential spam calls.
-In addition to call blocking and labeling services, you should also check with your wireless device manufacturer about built-in features you can use to block unwanted calls from specific numbers using your cell phone’s settings.
+In addition to call-blocking and labeling services, you should also check with your wireless device manufacturer about built-in features you can use to block unwanted calls from specific numbers using your cell phone’s settings.

 The resources listed below* provide information on many of the call blocking and labeling tools currently available to consumers.